sjackwu/DualFinder/README.md

 1. Use original Finder windows and use one of the following to change

-A. keyboard shortcut remap app

-B. Applescript in Automator

-C. Custom keyboard shortcuts of Finder menu items in System Preference
+A. Applescript in Automator or Custom keyboard shortcuts of Finder menu items in System Preference

+Since there is no resident app installed, there will be some manual set up procedure to follow in order to get things in place.
+Please go to teh Wiki page of this site to see the procedure.

+B. keyboard shortcut remap app

+If you are willing to install (or happens to have) an app which has the ability to remap keyboard shortcut, it will be a lot easier.
+I will provide packages for the following apps:

+A. BetterTouchTool
+B. Alfred